Storey Morutoa

 Masefele Rosalia "Storey" Morutoa (14 May 1939 – 7 July 2021) was a South African politician who represented the African National Congress (ANC) in the National Assembly from 2001 to 2019, serving the Gauteng constituency.
 She chaired the Joint Monitoring Committee on Women from 2004 to 2009 and the Joint Multi-Party Women's Caucus from 2014 to 2019.
 A veteran of the ANC, which she joined in 1965, Morutoa was active in the anti-apartheid movement in Soweto.

 Early life and activism

 Morutoa was born on 14 May 1939.
 She joined the ANC underground in 1965, while the party was still banned by the apartheid government, and in the 1980s was active in the Federation of South African Women and in civic organisations in Soweto.
 After the ANC was unbanned, she rose through its ranks, serving as the executive of the party's branch, regional, and then provincial branches.
-She was also a former member of the national executive committee of the ANC Women's League.
+She was also a former member of the ANC Women's League national executive committee.